The word of the week is –

 Scope Creep: What is known in the business as pesky problems that present themselves once the project has started, that may or may not have been anticipated, and add to the bottom line of the original budget.

-No interior design project is immune and this project has been no exception.
+No interior design project is immune and this project that we are calling West Asheville Overhaul has been no exception.

 Remember that mysterious, elevated bathroom floor on the upper level?????

 Turns out there was nothing too major there, once it was opened up.
 Thank goodness!

 However, we did find out that the engineer was going to require some substantial support beams between levels, due to some sketchy work that was done by the previous builder.
 Cha-ching!